hotosm/oam-docs-hugo/content/ecosystem/roll-your-own.md

 };
 ```

 - Server applications such as the Catalog API and Uploader API need to have environment variables set before starting them.
-Please refer to the list of environment variables are listed in the README docs in the code repositories.
+Please refer to the list of environment variables listed in the README docs in the code repositories.

 - Certain components require the installation of third party libraries and applications (such as MongoDB).
 Refer to the list of dependencies in the READMEs.